Overtime guidelines

 Time spent traveling is counted as compensable hours worked as follows:

-- When travel time occurs during the employee’s regular working hours, it is counted as hours worked.
+• When travel time occurs during the employee’s regular working hours, it is counted as hours worked.
 This is true whether the employee actually performs work or not, since the employee is simply substituting travel for other work duties.
 This would include time spent traveling from office to office within or between campuses during the regular work day.

-- When an employee drives, the time must always be counted as hours worked.
+• When an employee drives, the time must always be counted as hours worked.

-- On a one-day work assignment away from the work site (not overnight), all travel time (whether as a driver or passenger by car or common carrier) is counted as hours worked.
+• On a one-day work assignment away from the work site (not overnight), all travel time (whether as a driver or passenger by car or common carrier) is counted as hours worked.

-- If overnight travel occurs as a passenger on an airplane, train, boat, bus or car during normal working hours on non-working days (for example Saturday or Sunday for an employee who normally works Monday through Friday), the time is counted as hours worked.
+• If overnight travel occurs as a passenger on an airplane, train, boat, bus or car during normal working hours on non-working days (for example Saturday or Sunday for an employee who normally works Monday through Friday), the time is counted as hours worked.

-NOTE: Overnight travel is not compensable if it occurs outside of regular daily working hours any time during the workweek where an employee is free to relax as a passenger.
+NOTE: Overnight travel is not compensable if it occurs outside of regular daily working hours any time during the workweek and the employee is a passenger on an airplane, train, boat, bus or car..

 The U.S. Department of Labor takes the position that driving is a manual labor activity, which means employees must be paid for such work, whenever it takes place, if it is for the benefit of the employer.
 Thus, for overnight travel, non-compensable travel should be on a common carrier (train, plane, bus, etc.) after hours; or, at least where possible, that option should be offered to the employee.
-Moreover, if an employee performs work while traveling (reading, studying or preparing a presentation or report, answering email, etc.), that time must be compensated, regardless of when the travel time takes place.
+Moreover, if an employee performs work while traveling (reading, preparing a presentation or report, answering email, etc.), that time must be compensated, regardless of when the travel time takes place.

 Recordkeeping requirements